malaise/ada/README.txt

 NOTE: Some programs require the stack size to be larger than the default maximum.
 Use for example 'ulimit -s 1048576' to allow a larger stack.

-Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.

 Gnatmake (optional)
 -------------------